Workforce Analyst Job Description, Key Duties and Responsibilities

 Workforce analysts perform various functions, including overseeing all aspects of workforce optimization such as planning, creating, and communicating forecasts and schedules with the goal of enabling a hassle-free and continuous work flow project for the organization.

-- Serve as the primary point of contact on workforce management policies
+- Primary point of contact on workforce management policies

 - Ensure service level targets are met; maintain the right headcount, and calculate call capacity